dbmedialab/in-view/README.md

 ## Performance

 Any library that watches scroll events runs the risk of degrading page performance.
-To mitigate this, currently, in-view only registers a single, throttled (maximum once every 100ms) event listener on each of `window`'s `load`, `resize`, and `scroll` events and uses those to run a check on each registry.
+To mitigate this, currently, in-view only registers a single, throttled (can be customized) event listener on each of `window`'s `load`, `resize`, and `scroll` events and uses those to run a check on each registry.

 ### Utilizing IntersectionObserver